“THERE IS NO SUBCULTURE ANYMORE.” Honey Dijon on decolonising house music her own way

 HD Exactly, they don’t want to be a part of call out culture.

 HS A lot of clubs, collectives and labels didn’t take a clear stand with Black Lives Matter this year because they consider themselves “not political”.
-Did you feel disappointed with the way institutions built off the back of Black music handled themselves?
+Institutions that frequently book you, and were built off the back of Black music…

-HD Well you know the problem is… I mean now I think we’ll see what the real agenda is.
+HD The problem is… I mean, now I think we’ll see what the real agenda is.
 Honestly we’re just so new into all this awareness in the last couple of years.
 I think I owe a lot of my success to the #MeToo movement, and to the Black Lives Matter movement, and I hope this isn’t just a trend for people.
 I hope this is a real awareness and change that’s going to happen, but I think it’s too early to tell.
 Once things get back to some sense of normality, we’ll see if there’s something for me to be disappointed about, or if there will be continued conversation.

 HS For sure.
 The phrase ‘safe space’ is overused, but I see people having to re-evaluate spaces they formerly felt safe in.